 Prof Haddad (pictured) is a consultant at the Greater Manchester Mental Health NHS Foundation Trust, and an honorary clinical professor of psychiatry at the University of Manchester.

-“Prof Haddad is highly regarded for his work on mental health issues such as schizophrenia and psychosis,” said mental health, addictions and intellectual disability service general manager Nigel Fairley.
+“Prof Haddad is highly regarded for his work on mental health issues such as schizophrenia and psychosis,” said mental health, addiction and intellectual disability service general manager Nigel Fairley.

 “He is particularly interested in improving treatment options and outcomes for people with these disorders.
 It is this work that led to him being named the Chad Buckle Fellow for 2017.”

 The Fellowship is named for mental health client Chad Buckle, who took his own life in 2003.
 It sees Capital & Coast DHB bring an international mental health expert to Wellington each year to share the latest research findings and practices with mental health staff and the public.